Leo-Boekestein-Exeter-uni-student/hello-world/README.md

 ## Changes made from GitHub Desktop

-Here are the changes I have made to the project from the desktop GitHub application
+Here are the changes I have made to the project from the desktop GitHub application.

+## Changes made from desktop 2

+Yet again I am attempting to make a push(?) request to commit my changes to this repository